 What is the Government doing about people exploited in slavery?
 We at the Freedom Hub are very grateful that we live in a country with human rights.
-We are also very grateful that our government cares.
+Also, we are also very grateful that our government cares.
 Because the exploitation of people into slavery is a terrible crime.
 And if we really care about racism then we should care about protecting people from other cultures that fall victim to this exploitation and abuse.

 What the Government is Doing